drone-plugins/drone-webhook/README.md

 ## Binary

-Build the binary using `./.drone.sh`:
+Build the binary using `drone exec`:

 ### Usage